allison-eunse/neuro-omics-kb/docs/code_walkthroughs/index.md

 # Code Walkthrough Hub

-Each walkthrough now surfaces the KB scaffolding you need to turn narrative notes into living cards and experiment configs.
+Each code walkthrough now surfaces the KB scaffolding you need to turn narrative notes into living cards and experiment configs.

 ## 🔗 Quick Links